 RYI Matching Scholarship Fund for Local and Ordained Students

-Perhaps our greatest success however was in attracting more local students than ever before with one in five of all new registrants coming from South Asia and the Himalayan Region.
+Perhaps our greatest success over the years however has been attracting more local students than ever before with one in five of all new registrants coming from South Asia and the Himalayan Region.
 This helps to fulfill Chӧkyi Nyima Rinpoche’s specific wish that RYI accommodate all qualified candidates having a sincere interest in studying Buddhism, regardless of their country of origin or financial position.

-A key challenge for RYI in the period ahead is therefore to raise an equal amount of scholarship funding and we are therefore connecting with all alumni, friends and supporters to ask you to consider contributing to RYI’s scholarship fund, recognizing that every dollar donated will be matched by the Khyentse Foundation up to the limit stated.
+Khyentse Foundation continues its matching scholarship funding and while this has made studies accessible to many more students, a key challenge for RYI in the period ahead is to raise an equal amount of scholarship funding and we are therefore connecting with all alumni, friends and supporters to ask you to consider contributing to RYI’s scholarship fund, recognizing that every dollar donated will be matched by the Khyentse Foundation up to the limit stated.
 No donation is too small and every dollar contributed will help make the study aspirations of some highly deserving and capable students become a reality.

 Please support this worthy cause and make a real difference!